Microcirculation: Capillary exchange

 The term capillary exchange refers to all exchanges at microcirculatory level, most of which occurs in the capillaries.
 Sites where material exchange occurs between the blood and tissues are the capillaries, which branch out to increase the swap area, minimize the diffusion distance as well as maximize the surface area and the exchange time.

 Approximately, seven percent of the body's blood is in the capillaries which continuously exchange substances with the liquid outside these blood vessels, called interstitial fluid.
 This dynamic displacement of materials between the interstitial fluid and the blood is named capillary exchange.
 These substances pass through capillaries through three different systems or mechanisms: diffusion, bulk flow, and transcytosis or vesicular transport.
 The liquid and solid exchanges that take place in the microvasculature particularly involve capillaries and post-capillary venules and collecting venules.

 Capillary walls allow the free flow of almost every substance in plasma.
 The plasma proteins are the only exception, as they are too big to pass through.
 The minimum number of un-absorbable plasma proteins that exit capillaries enter lymphatic circulation for returning later on to those blood vessels.
 Those proteins which leave capillaries use the first capillary exchange mechanism and the process of diffusion, which is caused by kinetic motion of molecules.

-Regulation
+Regulation of capillary exchange

 These exchanges of substances are regulated by different mechanisms.
 These mechanisms work together and promote capillary exchange in the following way.
 First, molecules that diffuse are going to travel a short distance thanks to the capillary wall, the small diameter and the close proximity to each cell having a capillary.
 The short distance is important because the capillary diffusion rate decreases when the diffusion distance increases.
 Then, because of its large number (10–14 million capillaries), there is an incredible amount of surface area for exchange.
 However, this only has 5% of the total blood volume (250 ml/5000 ml).
 Finally, blood flows more slowly in the capillaries, given the extensive branching.

+Microcirculation and aging

+Aging is associated with structural and functional alterations of the microcirculation, including reduced capillary density, impaired endothelial function and decreased nitric oxide bioavailability.
+These changes may contribute to reduced tissue perfusion and have been implicated in the development of cardiovascular and metabolic diseases.